gitdoto/phrases/psychconsult.md

 From a Medicine perspective, patient appears medically stable.
 No indications to delay starting in-patient behavioral health treatment.
 <BR>
 <BR>
+Thank you for the consultation request.
+Please feel free to contact Medicine service if you have any questions of concerns.
 <BR>
 <BR>
 .